 2. Clear Cache and Data of the Android Auto App

-Android Auto app disconnecting issue can be a result of corrupted cache and data of Android Auto app.
+The Android Auto app disconnecting issue can be a result of a corrupted cache and data of the Android Auto app.
 Here, clearing the cache and data of the Android Auto app can solve the disconnection issue.

 - Open the phone’s Settings and select Application Manager (or Apps/Applications).

-- There, you’ll see Clear Data & Clear Cache option.
+- There, you’ll see the Clear Data & Clear Cache option.
 Simply click on these buttons.

 3. Check for the Compatibility

-Checking for device compatibility is another basic method that you must try to fix Android auto keeps disconnecting.
+Checking for device compatibility is another basic method that you must try to fix when Android Auto keeps disconnecting.
 Please remember that the Android Auto software is only compatible with the most recent Android smartphones.

 If you’re still using an Android phone that’s older than Kitkat (4.0) in 2022, you should strongly consider upgrading to Android Lollipop (5.0) or above.
 To use Android Auto, Google says you’ll need a device running Android 5 or higher.